shabz3/paxos-consensus/paxos_tests/how_to_run_rests.md

 In order to run the tests, you need to have them all be in the same directory.
-Then you must run the command "killall -9 beam.smp & iex test_script.exs > results.txt 2>&1" in order to run the tests and output the test results in a txt file.
+Then you must run the command `killall -9 beam.smp & iex test_script.exs > results.txt 2>&1` in order to run the tests and output the test results in a txt file.